Racketship01/CompleteJSCourse2022/readMe.md

 const loadAll = async function (imgArr) {
   try {
-    const imgs = imgArr.map(async (img) => await createImage(img)); // createImage() returns a promise and we should await otherwise nothing will happen--we can use async and await -- and we can run the promises in parallel and use promise combinator console.log(imgs); // array of promises not images themselves
+    const imgs = imgArr.map(async (img) => await createImage(img)); // createImage() returns a promise and we should await otherwise nothing will happen--we can use async and await -- and we can run array of promises in parallel and use promise combinator console.log(imgs); // array of promises not images themselves

     // NOTE: once you need to use async await in a map method like this, which believe me is pretty common, then you end up with an array of promises that you can then as a next step handle like this.